9 Fun Things to Do During a Heat Wave

 You can put away the swimsuit, re-store the sunblock, and forget about a day at the local pool.
 Instead, crank the AC way up (or put several fans on high), keep some ice-cold water handy, and make the most of inside time with indoor activities that will help you forget about the sweltering heat outside.

-Even though your living room couch may not be anywhere near as luxe as a chaise lounge, you can feign like you’re on a summer vacay by whipping up your own hot weather cocktail.
-Simply blend together fresh juicy watermelon, ice, lime juice, and some sugar to create a watermelon slushy.
-Serve it as-is to the kids and add a little vodka or tequila to your own glass.
+Even though your living room couch may not be anywhere near as luxe as a chaise lounge, you can feign like you're on a summer vacay by whipping up your own hot weather cocktail.
+Simply blend together fresh juicy watermelon, ice, lime juice, orange juice, and some simple syrup to create a watermelon slushie.
+Serve it as-is to the kids and add a little vodka or rum to your own glass.

 Are the kids desperate to let out some energy?
 Give them an indoor agility challenge to complete.
 You can set up couch cushions as barriers to jump over, hang swinging keys from the ceiling to dodge, and tape yarn back and forth across hallways to create a laser maze.
 You can even ask them to invent their own courses to keep both their bodies and their minds busy.